iPrinka/comments-summary-ml-project/README.md

 3. Create a project on Google cloud console and enable Youtube API V3 for your project.
 Follow instructions [here.](https://console.developers.google.com/apis/api/youtube.googleapis.com/overview)

+4. Create a .streamlit folder at the source level and add a secrets.toml file to it.

-4. Ensure your Youtube API keys are set as environment variables `API_SERVICE_NAME`, `API_VERSION`, `YOUTUBE_API_KEY` in the .env file (check the .env.example file for reference).
+5. Ensure your Youtube API keys are set as `API_SERVICE_NAME`, `API_VERSION`, `YOUTUBE_API_KEY` in the secrets.toml file (check the secrets.toml.example file for reference).
 Please find the details to generate the API key [here.](https://developers.google.com/youtube/registering_an_application)

-5. Ensure your OpenAI API key is set as an environment variable `OPENAI_API_KEY` in the .env file (check the .env.example file for reference). (see best practices around API key safety [here](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety))
+6. Ensure your OpenAI API key is set as an environment variable `OPENAI_API_KEY` in the secrets.toml file (check the secrets.toml.example file for reference). (see best practices around API key safety [here](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety))

-6. Run the [streamlit](https://streamlit.io/) app by running `make run`
+7. Run the [streamlit](https://streamlit.io/) app by running `make run`

-7. Open the app in your browser at `http://localhost:8501`
+8. Open the app in your browser at `http://localhost:8501`

 ## Example